 For the purposes of this section, "information" in the narrow sense refers to the factual description and introduction of products and services.
-Under the Law on the Protection of Consumer Rights and Interests, consumers are entitled to know the true information of the products and services, such as the price, place and date of manufacturing and term of validity.
+Under the Law on the Protection of Consumer Rights and Interests, consumers are entitled to know the correct information about the products and services, such as the price, place and date of manufacture, and term of validity.